Sanchitraina1999/textUtils/README.md

 	source env/bin/activate

-installing all required packages which are present in requirement.txt:
+installing all required packages which are present in requirements.txt:

-	pip install -r requirement.txt
+	pip install -r requirements.txt

 You are almost Done! ;)